-Twice in the 1940s Winnipeg's Osborne Stadium hosted Jesse Owens, one of the world's greatest track athletes.
+Twice in the 1940s, Winnipeg's Osborne Stadium played host to Jesse Owens, one of the greatest track and field athletes of all time.

 August 21, 1944, Winnipeg Tribune (source)

-Each evening Owens hosted a series of races against the fastest players from the baseball teams.
+Each evening, Owens spoke to the crowd for about ten minutes then hosted a series of races against the fastest players from the baseball teams.
 In one race he spotted them a large head start before passing them, in another he raced hurdles while the others ran on flat ground.
-Finally, he ran against a four man relay team.
-It was then followed by a ten minute address to the crowd.

 Top: Palmer in first, Gibb third.
 Winnipeg Tribune (source)